tectonic-typesetting/tectonic/docs/src/installation/index.md

 [repo]: https://github.com/tectonic-typesetting/tectonic/#readme

-In most cases, the package name will be `tectonic` and it will provide a command-line tool also named `tectonic`.
+In most cases, the package name will be `tectonic` and will provide a command-line tool also named `tectonic`.

 ### Pre-built packages for (Ana)conda